bodenmoraski/DeepEthos/README.md

 3. Create a `.env` file in the root directory with your API keys:

 ```
+# API Keys for LLM providers
 OPENAI_API_KEY=your_openai_api_key
 ANTHROPIC_API_KEY=your_anthropic_api_key
 GEMINI_API_KEY=your_gemini_api_key

+# Google Cloud Storage Configuration (optional)
+GCS_BUCKET_NAME=your-bucket-name
+GCS_CREDENTIALS_PATH=/path/to/credentials.json
+AUTO_CLOUD_SYNC=false  # Set to 'true' to enable automatic cloud syncing
 ```

+## Google Cloud Storage Setup (Optional)

+To use the Google Cloud Storage integration:

+1. Create a Google Cloud account if you don't have one
+2. Create a new project in Google Cloud Console
+3. Enable the Google Cloud Storage API
+4. Create a service account with Storage Admin permissions
+5. Download the service account key JSON file
+6. Update your `.env` file with the bucket name and path to the credentials file
+7. Set `AUTO_CLOUD_SYNC=true` in your `.env` file to enable automatic syncing

 ## Usage